Do you know how fast a pothos grows? Chances are, knowing it can put on staggering growth in any month indoors is what you made you choose it.

-Pothos grow faster when grown in hot, humid environments, under artificial grow lights, and in rich quality potting soil.
-They need as many as 16 macro and micro nutrients, which they can only get with a balanced fertilizer every few months.
+Pothos grow faster when grown in hot, humid environments, under artificial grow lights, and in rich-quality potting soil.
+They need as many as 16 macro and micronutrients, which they can only get with a balanced fertilizer every few months.
 Inorganic fertilizers make them grow faster.

 Grow it in soil, not water

-You can grow a pothos plant in water but it won’t grow as fast as it will if you grow it with a good potting soil for houseplants.
+You can grow a pothos plant in water but it won’t grow as fast as it will if you grow it with good potting soil for houseplants.

-Every two to three years, pothos plants need repotted in a new container that’s one to two sizes bigger to give the roots room to grow.
+Every two to three years, pothos plants need to be repotted in a new container that’s one to two sizes bigger to give the roots room to grow.
 Without the extra growing room, they become rootbound causing growth to slow.

-For a pothos you’ve had growing a while and now noticing its growth has slowed, repot it in bigger container.
+For a pothos you’ve had growing a while and now noticing its growth has slowed, repot it in a bigger container.

 Get the lighting conditions spot on!

 Pothos ivy grows best in bright indirect sunlight.
 It’s extremely sensitive to direct sunlight.